Foods That Cause Bloating : The Foods That Make You Gassy

 Eating too fast means that your brain does not get the signal before you become full.
 If you slow down, then your belly can catch up to your brain so that you know that you are full in time to beat the bloat.

-3. Avoid Artificial Sweeteners, Chewing Gum, And Sodas
+3. Avoid Artificial Sweeteners, Chewing Gum, And Carbonated Beverages

-All of these foods are inherently unhealthy and unnecessary in your diet.
-Artificial sweeteners, as mentioned above, often cause gas because the digestive system has trouble breaking them down and chewing gum and hard candies cause you to inhale excess air, which then turns to gas in the gut.
+All of these foods are usually inherently unhealthy and unnecessary in your diet.
+Artificial sweeteners in foods and carbonated beverages, as mentioned above, often cause gas because the digestive system has trouble breaking them down and chewing gum and hard candies cause you to inhale excess air, which then turns to gas in the gut.

 4. Avoid Gas Promoting Foods